fbzyx/challenge/README.md

 The second way is to run a packaged application shipped within the folder.
 In this case you can run the packaged application without installing a Python interpreter or any modules.

-**Since the bundled application was compiled on a MAC OS machine with Pyinstaller, the bundled application can only be run on another MAC OS machine (with Apple silicon)**.

 ### Executing app with python 3.9

 The application was developed with Python 3.9